NeverMendel/leetcode-export/README.md

 ## DISCLAIMER

-All the problems hosted on leetcode.com are intellectual propriety of LeetCode, LLC. **DO NOT UPLOAD THE DESCRIPTION OF LEETCODE PROBLEMS ON GITHUB OR ON ANY OTHER WEBSITE** or you might receive ad DMCA Takedown notice.
+The problems hosted on leetcode.com are intellectual propriety of LeetCode LLC unless specified otherwise. **DO NOT UPLOAD THE DESCRIPTION OF LEETCODE PROBLEMS ON GITHUB OR ON ANY OTHER WEBSITE** or you might receive ad DMCA Takedown notice.

 Before using this script make read [LeetCode Terms of Service](https://leetcode.com/terms/).